eole-io/eole-api/doc/create-game/controller-provider.md

 note that if your ControllerProvider also implements `Pimple\ServiceProviderInterface`, it will be registered before mounted.

-It is usefull when there is controllers class to declare as services.
+It is usefull when you want to put your controller logic in another class.

 Example: